wjlow/intro-to-scala/README.md

 $ cd intro-to-scala/
 ```

-#### 2. Install Java 11 (even if you already have a later version pre-installed)
+#### 2. Install Java 17 (even if you already have a later version pre-installed)

-Test if you have Java 11 already with `java -version`.
+Test if you have Java 17 already with `java -version`.

 ##### macOS (using [Homebrew](https://brew.sh))

 Run the following two commands:

 ```
-$ brew tap AdoptOpenJDK/openjdk
-$ brew install --cask adoptopenjdk11
+brew install openjdk@17
 ```

 #### 3. Install [Docker](https://www.docker.com/)